 Although plastic straws should technically be recycled, in reality they are not.
-Most often, people dispose then carelessly after use hence end up in a landfill or the ocean.
+Most often, people dispose carelessly after use and end up in a landfill or the ocean.
 Although there are straws that get to a recycling company, they do not make it through a mechanical recycling sorter because they are too lightweight.
-They contaminate recycling loads since they are too small and drop through sorting screens and mix up with other materials.
-Sometimes, it is due to human error that straws are not recycled because they are too small and easily left behind, littered or blown out of trash cans.
+They contaminate recycling loads since they are too small, drop through sorting screens, and mix up with other materials.
+Sometimes, due to human error, straws are not recycled because they are too small and easily left behind, littered or blown out of trash cans.

 4) They are a threat to wildlife

 Plastic items take many years to decompose.
 This gives them enough time to affect wildlife.
-Ingesting plastic products such as straws can lead to suffocation, choking and death to wild animals and sea creatures.
+Ingesting plastic products such as straws can lead to suffocation, choking and death of wild animals and sea creatures.
 An animal that has ingested plastic has only 50 percent chance of surviving.
-Researchers say that, if we continue with the current trend of use and improper disposal, we will have more plastic in the ocean than fish in the next few years.
-For every sea creature that dies, there are tons of plastic waste disposed in the ocean.
+Researchers say that, if we continue with the current use and improper disposal trend, we will have more plastic in the ocean than fish in the next few years.
+For every sea creature that dies, tons of plastic waste are disposed of in the ocean.

 Encouraging people to give up plastic straws and find other alternative is an easy step that will create a large impact.
-If you can have your drink without the straw then do not use it.
-On the other hand, if you must use it, then consider using more environmental friendly straws such as paper straws or recyclable silicon straws.
-Most states have put a bun on the use of single plastic straw which is a good step towards saving our environment.
-However, it is important to remember that cleaning up the plastic straw that is already in our environment is important too.
+If you can have your drink without a straw, then do not use it.
+On the other hand, if you must use it, consider using more environmentally friendly straws such as paper or recyclable silicone straws.
+Most states have put a ban on the use of single plastic straw which is a good step towards saving our environment.
+However, it is important to remember that cleaning up the plastic straw in our environment is also important.

-If you do not know where to start in cleaning up plastic waste, such as straw, bags and containers in your house, then contact Paul’s Rubbish Removal.
+If you do not know where to start cleaning up plastic waste, such as straws, bags, and containers in your house, then contact Paul’s Rubbish Removal.
 With over a decade of experience, they will help to remove rubbish from your house or office at an affordable price.

-Call today for a discount on your first rubbish removal over the phone on 0407 125 125!
+Call today for a discount on your first rubbish removal over the phone at 0407 125 125!